rstms/tsmtool/docs/readme.rst

 Introduction
 ------------

-The most excellent backup service tarsnap.com provides a clean and functional interface for managing one's account.
-This tool connects to the web interface and queries data, producing a JSON-formated report.
+The most excellent backup service `Tarsnap <https://www.tarsnap.com>`_ provides a clean and functional interface for managing one's account.
+This tool connects to that web interface and queries data, producing a JSON-formated report.
 The current balance is read, and an estimated monthly cost is calculated based on the site's daily cost data.

-example output
+Example Output
 ^^^^^^^^^^^^^^

 Here's an example of output from the author's tarsnap account: